High Technology High School National Honor Society Chapter Bylaws (2015)

 Section 4.
 The required three NHS service projects may not be counted toward monthly hours.
 However, participation in any additional service projects can be counted towards the monthly hour requirement.

 Section 5.
-A member must participate in three National Honor Society service projects by May1st.
-A Senior who has not participated in three National Honor Society service projects by May1st will not graduate as a member of the HTHS chapter of NHS.
-A Junior who has not participated in three National Honor Society service projects by May1st will receive 4 demerits and be placed on probation for their Senior year.
+A member must participate in three National Honor Society service projects by the Monday following HTHS Splash.
+A Senior who has not participated in three National Honor Society service projects by this date will not graduate as a member of the HTHS chapter of NHS.
+A Junior who has not participated in two National Honor Society service projects by this date will receive 4 demerits and be placed on probation for their Senior year.